guildai/guildai/guild/tests/debug-sourcecode.md

 # Debug Source Code

 Guild provides an option for specifying an alternative location for project source code files.
-This is used to control from where project modules are loaded as an alternative to the run directory.
+This is used to control where project modules are loaded from as an alternative to the run directory.

-Let's illustrate by creating a simple project with a `say.py` module that prints a message.
+Let's illustrate by creating a project with a `say.py` module that prints a message.

     >>> project = Project(mkdtemp())
     >>> write(path(project.cwd, "say.py"), "print('hi 1')")